2 more teens charged in slaying of 57-year-old Shannon woman

 The addition of the two juvenile males, who are 16 and 14, makes four arrests in the Aug.
 24 killing of Laura Regina Ross.

-They along with Tyree Kozel Daniels, 18, of Lindale, and another 16-year-old — who were both arrested over the weekend — are charged with felony murder and aggravated assault.
+They along with Tyree Kozel Daniels, 18, of Lindale, and another 16-year-old — who were both arrested last weekend — are charged with felony murder and aggravated assault.

 Daniels was being held without bond at the Floyd County Jail on Wednesday.
 The other three juveniles charged are being held at the Youth Detention Center in Rome.